jholtmann/genderize_csv/README.md

 This script takes a single column CSV file with a header (first row says "name" or other) and feeds the names to genderize.io.
 It outputs a CSV file with the name, gender, probability, and count of every name.

 #### Note:
-- API_KEY (https://store.genderize.io) is required when requesting more than 1000 names a month
+- API_KEY (https://store.genderize.io) is required when requesting more than 1000 names a month.
-- genderize_nerrc.py is not in sync with genderize.py, only use if normal file is not working
+- genderize_beta.py may be unstable and is meant for developing and testing new features.

 ##### Features:
 - Bulk processing (tested up to 100,000 names).